 Today, when you — the borrower — use Spruce for your title insurance, you’ll have access to our digital closing experience.
 This means you will save money by avoiding the ‘junk fees’ often added by title agents and you’ll have an assigned expert to help quarterback when needed.
 We’ll never ask you to sign a document you haven’t had a chance to review or pay a closing cost you don’t completely understand and agree to.

-We are excited to be doing business, but this is day one of our mission.
 Over the coming months and years we will be working tirelessly to build on this foundation in order to enable real estate transactions that are truly fast, frictionless, transparent, and secure.

 Of course, these transactions involve multiple parties working together so you’ll be seeing us partner with the best lenders and real estate companies — those who share a similar customer-first mindset.
 (If you want to work with Spruce, drop me a line at firstname.lastname@example.org)